Drugs and Alcohol

 The Centers for Disease Control and Prevention advises that excessive alcohol use, including underage drinking and binge drinking (drinking 5 or more drinks on an occasion for men or 4 or more drinks on an occasion for women), can lead to increased risk of health problems such as injuries, violence, liver diseases, and cancer.

 The National Institute on Drug Abuse provides additional information and resources on the causes and consequences of drug use and addiction.
 To learn more about visit their website at: https://www.drugabuse.gov/about-nida

 Counseling Resources for Students

-NTC has a contracted partnership with Peaceful Solutions who provides assessments and effective treatment and counseling for adults and teens abusing or addicted to chemical substances at no cost for your personal and mental health.
+NTC has a contracted partnership with Virtual Care Group who provides assessments and effective treatment and counseling for adults and teens abusing or addicted to chemical substances at no cost for your personal and mental health.

 Counseling Resources for Faculty and Staff

 Employees are encouraged to seek immediate help through any of the following resources.

 Mon - Fri, 8:30 a.m. - 4:30 p.m.